Política de Privacidad

 14. Legitimate Interest

 This section describes the legitimate interests that Advia pursues under Art.
 6(1)(f) GDPR for the processing activities declared in the TCF, along with the summary of the Legitimate Interest Assessment (LIA) outcome for each.
+Purpose 1 (storing and accessing information on a device) is outside the scope of this section: it relies on consent, not legitimate interest — see section 5.

 14.1 Purpose 7 – Measure advertising performance